Emergency Plumber Croydon — Verified Engineers

 Private tenants in Croydon — your rights in an emergency

-Landlords have legal duties for the gas appliances, flues and pipework they provide under the Gas Safety (Installation and Use) Regulations 1998.³ Broader repair obligations for heating and hot water fall under separate tenancy law.
+Landlords have legal duties for the gas appliances, flues and pipework they provide under the Gas Safety (Installation and Use) Regulations 1998.³ Broader repair obligations for heating, hot water, sanitation and supply of services fall under Section 11 of the Landlord and Tenant Act 1985.⁹

 In an emergency, contact your landlord or letting agent by phone and follow up in writing by email or letter.